Theoretical Biology & Bioinformatics

 Development of the thymus and leukemogenesis

 The vertebrate thymus is the organ where immature T-cells of the immune system differentiate into either αβ or γδ cells, and then undergo thymic selection to prevent auto-immunity.
+In addition, the thymus also consists of supportive scaffold cells, the thymic epithelial cells.
 Fish model organisms allow to study the coming and going of T-cells in the living organism, giving unique insights into the turnover of thymocyte populations, while also enabling genetic manipulations [1].

 Based on quantitative fluorescence microscopy data of the Medaka (Oryzias latipes) larval thymus, we previously developed and calibrated a spatial center-based model [2].
 We used this model to understand how cell-intrinsic signals and extrinsic signals emanating from thymic epithelial cells (TECs) affect the balance of T-cell fates.
-In our current research, we are exploring the model's predictions when introducing a single mutated cell into the system.
-Which mutations have the potential to disrupt thymic homeostasis and lead to a tumour-like phenotype?
-Are these mutations in line with findings in patients of T-cell acute lymphoblastic leukemia (T-ALL)?
+We later extended the model to explore predictions when introducing a single mutated cell into the system [3].
+Mutations in both the interleukin-7 and the Notch signalling pathways promote thymocyte proliferation, consistent with findings in patients of T-cell acute lymphoblastic leukemia (T-ALL).
+Interestingly, the model was able to pinpoint that the 3D architecture of thymic epithelial cells differentially affects wildtype and mutated cell lineages.
+Hence, the model predicts that these cells are an underappreciated therapeutic target.
+The model and source code are available on Zenodo [4].

 References: